-I love the holidays because all the stores put out cute little snowman things.
-I shop just to see if I can find inspiration for snowman cookies.
+I love the holidays because all the stores put out cute little snowman things like this little platter.
+Sometimes I go shopping just to see if I can find cookie inspiration.
+Once I saw this platter, I knew I had to make a few snowman cookies.
+Can you blame me?
+Isn’t that platter adorable?

-I found this cookie platter at an after Christmas sale several years ago.
-I loved it so much I bought two.
+In fact, it was so adorable I bought two.
 I really wish I could remember where I got it.
 This little guy melts my heart every time I see him.
 He is one of the first winter decorations I drag out and one of the last I pack away.
-This year, I decided to make him into a cookie.
-Why not?
-If something makes you happy why not have a cookie version of it?
+I decided this was the year to turn this inspiration into a few cute snowman cookies.
+If something makes you happy why not have a cookie version of it.
+Right?

 I really like the way he turned out.
 He is so cute!
 I cut the dough 2 different ways to show you there is more than one way to build a snowman.
 The first thing I did was make a template so I could get the right size.